 When you work at one of these data centers, the administrator facilitates the transfer of BEA data to the project space and transfers your output to BEA for review.
 The administrator answers logistical questions about using the data and assists with any technical problems.

 If you are also seeking to access restricted data from other federal agencies at the data center, you will need to have your proposal approved by each federal partner.

 - To access BEA's data at a research data center, you will need to receive Special Sworn Status from the Census Bureau, which manages the centers.
 This additional clearance may add several months to the application process after your project has been approved by BEA.

 - BEA charges a flat fee for each year of research data center access to help offset our costs of participating in the network.
 The fee is assessed by project and can be shared by team members.

-- The Census Bureau may charge additional fees for using a research data center, as may other agencies if you're using multiple agencies' data.
+- Other agencies may charge additional fees if you're using their data.